pydoit/doit/doc/extending.rst

 This file is loaded, and the list of tasks is created from the dict containing task meta-data from the *task-creator* functions.

-Subclass TaskLoader to create a custom loader:
+Subclass ``TaskLoader2`` to create a custom loader:

-.. autoclass:: doit.cmd_base.TaskLoader
+.. autoclass:: doit.cmd_base.TaskLoader2
-   :members: load_tasks
+   :members:

+Before the introduction of ``TaskLoader2`` a now deprecated loader interface ``TaskLoader`` was used, which did not separate the setup, configuration loading and task loading phases explicit.

 The main program is implemented in the `DoitMain`.
 It's constructor takes an instance of the task loader to be used.